Maring Higa AMFT

 You Don't Have to Choose Between Yourself and Your Relationship

 Therapy for neurotypical partners isn't about deciding whether to stay or leave.
-It's about reclaiming your own reality, rebuilding your sense of self, and — if both partners are willing — creating the possibility of genuine connection.
+It's about reclaiming your own sense of reality, finding your way back to yourself, and - if both partners are willing - creating something genuinely different.

 The Emotional Experience